 Why we have a gender pay gap

-Our workforce consists of 84% women and 16% men; as is commonplace within our industry, the majority of our workforce is female.
-Care giving roles are primarily undertaken by women throughout our industry and the organisation which generally attract lower rates of remuneration.
+Our workforce consists of 82% women and 18% men.
+The percentage of male employees has increased slightly from the previous year but; as is commonplace within our industry, the majority of our workforce is female.
+Care giving roles are primarily undertaken by women throughout the industry and the organisation, which generally attract lower rates of remuneration.
 It is also the case that as an organisation we employ bank workers who work ad hoc shifts and irregular hours and are routinely women.
-These are the most pervasive reasons for our gender pay gap.
+Notwithstanding this, the majority of our management positions are occupied by women.

 Our pay structure is banded according to role only, not gender, meaning that pay differentiation only occurs as a result of an employee's position.
 Similarly, bonus pay is determined by position and performance, not by gender.
 All remuneration rates within the organisation are competitive and in line with market practices.
 Accordingly, we are satisfied that our existing pay structure and/or rewards policy are compliant with the Equality Act.
-We do, however, acknowledge the desire to recruit more men into care giving roles and to provide the opportunity for internal progression for all employees.
+We do, however, acknowledge the desire to recruit more men into care giving roles, to provide the opportunity for internal progression for all employees and to increase the number of men holding management level roles within the organisation.

 How we intend to continue to address the gender pay gap